paulveillard/cybersecurity/README.md

 # Cybersecurity
 ###### Welcome to the most extensive collection of encyclopedic knowledge in the World of CyberSecurity:
-> A collection of awesome software, libraries, documents, books, resources and cool stuff about cybersecurity.
+An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources in Cybersecurity.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ## `What is Cybersecurity?`